clean-code-craft-tcq-1/reimagined-design-patterns-venkateshnichenametla/README.md

 1. Observer Design Pattern :
+	The observer design pattern is an behaviour design pattern.
 Observer design pattern basically used when there is one to many relationship between objects.
 	We use this pattern when we want to notify other dependent objects when there is a change happening in one Object(i.e objects property changes, when object does something).

 	Example :
   A Company updates to all of their employees of any change in the policy.
 Here Company is an subject object and employees are observer object.